AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 IBM openscale, an example from a data governance tool to employ AI governance techniques

-1.)
-Amazon Sagemaker: A fully managed machine learning service provided by Amazon Web Services (AWS).
+Amazon SageMaker is a managed AWS service that enables users to develop, train, and deploy machine learning models at scale.
 It simplifies the process of building, training, and deploying machine learning models, considering AI governance practices.

 an example from Amazon SageMaker ML governance dashboard